CruiseOutlook

 Heads Up

-Be mindful of pickpockets in crowded tourist areas, especially around the Old Port.
-Additionally, some attractions may require advance reservations during peak tourist seasons.
+Be mindful of pickpockets in crowded tourist areas, especially around the Vieux Port.
+It's also advisable to book any guided tours in advance, as they can fill up quickly during peak tourist seasons.